sourcelocation/RedditBot/README.md

  * `git` installed on your machine (optional)
  * *Patience* and *calmness*

-## Installation
+## Usage
- To install RedditBot on your computer, you need to download the source code and run the file called `reddit_bot.py`.
+ To use RedditBot on your computer, you need to download the source code and run the file called `reddit_bot.py`.
  There are multiple ways to download the source code.
 First is by clicking green button "Code" and the second is using `git clone https://github.com/ExeRhythm/RedditBot/`.
 To do so, you need to have to have `git` installed on your machine.

 ## Disclamer